apprenticeharper/DeDRM_tools/DeDRM_calibre_plugin/DeDRM_plugin_ReadMe.txt

 Instructions for installing Wine, Kindle for PC, Adobe Digital Editions, Python and PyCrypto
 --------------------------------------------------------------------------------------------

-These instructions have been tested with Wine 1.4 on Ubuntu.
+These instructions have been tested with Wine 1.4 on Ubuntu but may now be a bit out of date..

  1. First download the software you're going to to have to install.
     a.
 Adobe Digital Editions 1.7.x from http://helpx.adobe.com/digital-editions/kb/cant-install-digital-editions.html